Guseyn/nodes.js/README.md

 13. I want to have control when I read the `body` of my requests.
 14. I want to have quick access to my external dependencies, like database clients and other integrations, without attaching them to the `request` object.
 I want to have dependency injection without any huge frameworks.
 15. I want to easily configure my `index.html` and `not-found.html` files.
+16. I want to apply CDN urls on my static HTML and MD files.
-16. I want to focus on building my products quickly and making money.
+17. I want to focus on building my products quickly and making money.

 ## How it works